Available interactions

 render()

-Any changes to scale parameters are temporary by default - if you
+Any changes to the scale parameters are temporary by default - if you

 press the reset key (R